Erythrina variegata L.

 Bloom Time: Late winter or early spring

-Erythrina variegata is a thorny, deciduous tree up to 90 feet (27 m) tall.
+Erythrina variegata is a thorny, deciduous tree that grows up to 90 feet (27 m) tall.
 It has many stout branches that are armed with black tiger's claw spines.
 Leaves are compound, up to 8 inches (20 cm) long, with three diamond-shaped leaflets.
-Before the leaves come out in late winter or early spring, it puts on a spectacular show with bright crimson flowers up to 3 inches (7.5 cm) long in dense terminal clusters.
+Before the leaves come out in late winter or early spring, it puts on a spectacular show with bright crimson, up to 3 inches (7.5 cm) long flowers in dense terminal clusters.
 It may flower a little during the summer, too.
 The beanlike pods that follow the flowers are cylindrical, about 15 inches (37.5 cm) long.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).